 Wrapping It Up

-Although blockchain scalability is a definite problem, there are some innovative ideas out there, like sharding and layer two solutions, that could help fix these issues.
+The way I see it, blockchain scalability is a real hurdle, but I’m excited by the innovative ideas I’ve come across, like sharding and layer-two solutions, which I think could genuinely address these problems.
 With more research and smart thinking, we might just see blockchains that can keep up with the demand.

 Frequently Asked Questions